WanderlandTravelers/wanderlandtravelers.com/_posts/2019-08-20-dealing-with-water-damage.md

 We ended up having to remove all the aluminum siding.
 We also removed the rubber roof and we got to work replacing the damaged wood.
 We bought [this]( https://amzn.to/2KfX2po) moisture meter off Amazon and found that to be incredibly helpful to identify areas with high moisture.
 Sometimes all that was needed was to open the area up and expose it to air so it could dry out.
 Pro tip -- we will never go RV shopping again without one!

-We purchased Minwax wood hardener and Woody Wood Epoxy for wood that was compromised still good overall.
+We purchased Minwax wood hardener and Woody Wood Epoxy for wood that was compromised but still good overall.
 We dug out any soft parts, applied the wood hardener and then filled in the missing area with the epoxy -- which it claims to be as strong as real wood once it cures.

 I make it sound straightforward but of course there were lots of little snags, surprises, and difficulties with removing the siding, pulling out hundreds of stubborn rusty staples, and digging out rotten wood and deciding what was salvageable.